 Very small, or fine, particles are released into the air around us—or are created—by emissions from many natural and manmade sources, including power plants.
 There are hundreds of types and sources of fine particles.
-While electric utilities remove more than 99 percent of direct fine particle emissions produced by their power plants, reactions in the atmosphere involving emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx) generate sulfates and nitrates, two of the many types of fine particulate matter.
+While electric utilities typically remove more than 95 percent of direct fine particle emissions produced by their power plants, reactions in the atmosphere involving emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx) generate sulfates and nitrates, two of the many types of fine particulate matter (PM).

 Air Quality Standards for PM

 Imposing stricter regulations for fine particulate matter will not necessarily produce additional health benefits beyond those achieved through the current standards, but will further exacerbate energy prices and prove burdensome to local economies.
-In fact, EPA’s September 2006 rule is estimated to have an annual price tag of tens of billions of dollars.
 Even if it is assumed that current concentrations of fine particulate matter in the ambient air contribute to adverse health effects, it has not been established that emissions from power plants generate the particles of concern.
-EPA’s own Office of Inspector General and the National Academy of Sciences, among others, have found that more research is needed to determine the specific types of particulate matter responsible for health concerns so that EPA can set meaningful standards and implement air quality programs with tangible benefits.